Shahumyan Province: History

 In antiquity the territory was a part of the province of Artsakh of Greater Armenia.
 In the Middle Ages it was part of the principality of Khachen; in the 17th and 18th centuries, the territory formed part of the Melik-Abovian dynasty's melikdom of Gulistan, with its capital in the fortress of that name.

 During Soviet times the area was a part of the Azerbaijan SSR and was renamed Shahumyan (Shaumyanovksy raion in Russian) after the Armenian Bolshevik Stepan Shahumyan, its administrative centre (Shahumyan or Shaumyanovsk) taking the same name.
 The population of the Shahumyan District was mostly ethnic Armenian, although the area was not included within the boundaries of the Nagorno-Karabakh Autonomous Oblast.

 In the spring/summer of 1991, Soviet general secretary Mikhail Gorbachev ordered Operation Ring in which the Soviet Red Army and Azerbaijani OMON surrounded some of the area's Armenian villages (as well as Getashen and Martunashen in the neighboring Khanlar District of the Azerbaijan SSR) and deported their inhabitants to Armenia.

 Approximately 17,000 Armenians living in Shahumyan's 23 villages were deported from the region.
 The operation involved ground troops, military, armored vehicles and artillery.
 The deportations of Armenian civilians were carried out with gross human rights violations documented by international human rights organizations.
 Armenian forces recaptured most of Shahumyan in fall 1991, and the region was included in the Nagorno-Karabakh Republic when it declared its independence in December 1991.
 However, Armenian forces lost control of Shahumyan in summer 1992 after an Azerbaijani offensive.

 The town of Shahumyan was subsequently renamed to Aşağı Ağcakənd by Azerbaijan in 1992 and partially repopulated by Azerbaijanis, mostly representing internally displaced persons deported from Nagorno-Karabakh and surrounding districts.

 Armenian forces captured the Kalbajar District of Azerbaijan in 1993 and administered it as a part of Shahumyan Province.

 As part of an agreement that ended the 2020 Nagorno-Karabakh War, the town of Kalbajar (Karvachar) and its surrounding district were returned to Azerbaijani control.
 The initial deadline of 15 November 2020, but this was extended to 25 November 2020.
 It was the second region to be returned to Azerbaijan per the ceasefire agreement, after Aghdam.

-Artsakh Foreign Ministry said on 12 June 2022 that the "de-occupation Shahumyan remains one of the issues on Artsakh's foreign policy agenda", in a statement issued 30 years after Azerbaijani armed forces established control over the Shahumyan province on June 12, 1992.